Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/lecture-materials/crud-app-with-mongoose.md

 <br>

-## Make the Delete Route Delete the Model from MongoDB
+## Make the Delete Route Delete the Document from MongoDB

 Also, have it redirect back to the books index page when deletion is complete